jyap808/jumbucks/README.md

-SDCoin development tree
+ShadowCoin development tree

-SDCoin is a PoS-based cryptocurrency.
+ShadowCoin is a PoS-based cryptocurrency.

 Development process
 ===========================